bhallstein/TinyModel/Readme.md

 - *conditions*

 A Condition object, or an array of Condition objects governing which rows in the table will be updated with new value(s).

+- *debug*

+If true, prints out the query before executing it.
+Defaults to `false`.

 *e.g.* Update username of user with userid 12 to ‘jimmy’: